×

 What is a typical expat home or apartment like in Iceland?

 "Expat homes and apartments in Iceland tend to be modern and comfortable, with plenty of natural light and often spectacular views of the surrounding landscape.
 Many expat homes and apartments come with amenities such as a fully-equipped kitchen, a washing machine, and a dryer.
 Expats can also expect to find a variety of modern furniture, as well as access to high-speed internet and cable television.
-Expat homes and apartments in Iceland are typically well-insulated and heated, making them comfortable and cozy even during the coldest winter months," remarked one member in Iceland.
+Expat homes and apartments in Iceland are typically well-insulated and heated, making them comfortable and cozy even during the coldest winter months," explained one person living in Iceland.

 Learn MoreGet Quote